inkitter/HOI4_mod/_Inkitmod/Easybuff/README.md

 [h1] Update 180325: Change the way trigger events: open cheat menu in decision or air cheat idea. [/h1]

 [h1] Changes a lot this time.
-Please report if there is any problem.
+Please report if there is any problem or typos.
 The cheat about leader's trait is just a trial at present. [/h1]

 Github: <https://github.com/inkitter/HOI4_mod/tree/master/_Inkitmod/Easybuff>